codedmachine111/APS/index.md

 View Implementation: [A* Search Algorithm](https://github.com/Rikora/A-star/blob/master/src/main.cpp), [Detailed A*](https://github.com/daancode/a-star), [Best first search](https://github.com/codedmachine111/APS/blob/master/Class/bestFirstSearch.cpp)

 ### 5. Video Recommendations
 Viewers interact with videos in many ways like linking, commenting, sharing, and watching a certain type of content for longer hours.
 A viewer's watch history.
 Liking and preferences can be used to recommend similar videos to the user.
 Item-based collaborative filtering algorithms can be used to recommend videos identical to the ones the viewer has watched.
 A user-item interaction matrix can be created and similarity is calculated using cosine similarity.
 The most similar items for the target are selected for recommendation.
-ALS (Alternating Least Squares) algorithm is another algorithm used in collaborative filtering with can find relations between users and videos [8].
+ALS (Alternating Least Squares) algorithm is another algorithm used in collaborative filtering that can find relations between users and videos [8].

 <p align="center">
   <img src="https://github.com/codedmachine111/APS/assets/88738817/db06218d-1fb6-447f-9922-7a6a95a71d97" width="700" alt="Content Recommendations">